 The Austrian health care system is characterized by the federalist structure of the country.
 Through the multitude of decision-makers (federal, state, municipality, social insurance), health care financing is not regulated from one source, but rather depends on multiple sources of financing (including taxes, social insurance premiums through social insurance, federal, state, municipality etc. - see chapter 1.3).
-Due to the fragmented responsibilities among those responsible alignment is essential.
+This fragmentation makes an alignement between responsibilities essential.
 Important general conditions are therefore determined in mutual agreements and contracts (for example, agreements according to Art.
 15a Austrian Constitutional Law - B-VG).